okd-community-install/installcentos/README.md

 # Install on Hetzner-bare-metal Server

-In oder to have a more openshift-a-like environment there is now a manual of how to run this on a bare-metal-box Please check: [all-in-one-hetzner-bare-metal](all-in-one-hetzner-bare-metal.md)
+In oder to have a more openshift-a-like environment there is now a manual of how to run this on a bare-metal-box.
+Please check: [all-in-one-hetzner-bare-metal](all-in-one-hetzner-bare-metal.md)

 ## Installation